-- We have established occupational health, safety and wellbeing plans for all countries in our network and we have established Health and Safety Committees in Australia, New Zealand, India, London, Manila and Fiji. - We continue to provide education and employment opportunities for under-represented and disadvantaged communities.
-For example in 2011, we provided an additional 111 traineeships to young Indigenous Australians - against a target of 100 and recruited an additional 16 refugees via Given the Chance Refugee Employment program to a total of 51 since 2007. - We continue to encourage our employees to pursue development opportunities through volunteering and mentoring. - ANZ executives and senior managers across our business participate annually in the Willing & Able mentoring program.

-- We maintain a 'buddy' system for new employees with a disability which helps guide them through the transition to a big organisation and help answer basic questions. - We expanded our volunteer program giving all employees globally one day of paid leave for volunteering per annum.
-Throughout the 2010/11 reporting year, ANZ staff contributed 91,410 volunteer hours to a wide range of initiatives, projects and not-for-profit organisations. - We introduced our Super Regional Volunteers programs which provides three month volunteer secondments in three developing countries to help build domestic NGO capacity.
-Working with Australian Volunteers International, three employees have undertaken assignments in Fiji, the Solomon Islands and Indonesia in 2012.
+- We have established occupational health, safety and wellbeing plans for all countries across our region and we have established Health and Safety Committees in Australia, New Zealand, India, London, Manila and Fiji. - We continue to provide education and employment opportunities for under-represented and disadvantaged communities.
+For example in 2012, we employed an additional 79 Indigenous Australian trainees in our retail network; 23 Indigenous Australian candidates were successfully recruited to full-time positions and 56 recruited via our Indigenous trainee program.
+ANZ was recognised by the Australian Human Resources Institute (AHRI) for excellence in the employment of people with disability and Indigenous Australians.
+ANZ also participates in the Given the Change Refugee Employment programs, with a 73% retention rate of the 56 refugees who have entered into Retail Products, Operations, Australian Branch Network, and the Australian Call Centre since 2007. - We continue to encourage our employees to pursue development opportunities through volunteering and mentoring. - ANZ executives and senior managers across our business participate annually in the Willing & Able mentoring program. - We maintain a 'buddy' system for new employees with a disability which helps guide them through the transition to ANZ and help answer basic questions. - We continued our volunteer program giving all employees globally one day of paid leave for volunteering per annum.
+Throughout the 2011/12 reporting year, ANZ staff contributed nearly 87,000 volunteer hours to a wide range of initiatives, projects and not-for-profit organisations.